 Our Top Picks

 Just ahead are some of the best single-stage snow blowers in a variety of categories, all tested in tough conditions.
-Any of these snow blowers are capable of clearing driveways and sidewalks after moderate snow events.
+Each of these snow blowers are capable of clearing driveways and sidewalks after moderate snow events.

 Best Overall Electric